Darshil-Lalchandani/coloring-game/README.md

 5. Choose the branch you want to deploy from (e.g., `main` or `master`).
 6. Select the root folder (`/root`).
 7. Click "Save".
 GitHub will build and deploy your site.
 The link will appear on the Pages settings page after a minute or two.
-8. Update the `[Live Demo Link] - https://darshil-lalchandani.github.io/coloring-game` at the top of this README with your GitHub Pages URL.